xaizone/xaizone.eu/content/post/display-scaling-guide/index.md

 date: 2022-11-04
 tags:
   - guide
-  - software
   - gaming
 description: "Force your display to scale non-native resolutions using CRU (Custom Resolution Utility)."
 pin: true
 ---

-`DISLAIMER: If your monitor has G-SYNC and you would like to setup display scaling with the help of this guide, keep in mind that you will at best only be able to use common resolutions, such as 1280x720, due to the limitation of predefined resolutions in the G-SYNC module.`
+`DISLAIMER: If your monitor has a physical G-SYNC module you will most likely not be able to setup display scaling, at least that was my case with the PG27AQN.
+Don't get this messed up with "G-SYNC Compatible", you are able to setup display scaling with such monitors without any issues.`

 This guide will cover how to make your monitor scale non-native resolutions instead of your GPU, which will result in sharper image[^3] and negligible[^1] latency improvement.
 Setting this up can also fix the issue with games changing your monitor's refresh rate.